Skip to content

 Recommended by: Joanna, The World in My Pocket

-leading towards Windsor Castle in England with Autumn coloured trees in rows on either side and neatly mowed grass lining the path.
+People walking along the stone path leading towards Windsor Castle in England with Autumn coloured trees in rows on either side and neatly mowed grass lining the path.
 The sky overhead is overcast and grey.

-Mostly unchanged since the 11th century when it was a hunting ground, the long walk is divided between Windsor Park and the Deer Park.
-The latter is home to around 200 red deer.
-These are used to people walking up and down the avenue and are easily spotted among the yellow leaves of the hundred years old oak trees.
+This is a 3km avenue connecting Windsor Castle to the Copper Horse Statue of King Charles II on his horse.
+Mostly unchanged since the 11th century, when it was a hunting ground, the long walk is divided between Windsor Park and the Deer Park, which is home to around 200 red deer.
+These are perfectly used to people and are easily spotted among the yellow leaves of the hundred-year-old oak trees.

 Bourton-on-the-water, Cotswolds